Instagram Account Deleted? Here’s What You Can Do About It

 After completing the process, you should be able to access your account in a few days.
 The platform will send you another email to notify you that they’ve restored the account.

-An additional way of retrieving your account is by asking the platform to review your Instagram activity and reconsider their decision.
+An additional way of retrieving your account is by asking the platform to review your Instagram activity and reconsider its decision.
 To do so:

 - Launch your device’s Instagram app.